TeresaBrilha/TeresaBrilha/README.md

 ## About Me 🔎

-- I am a passionate learner and developer in the field of cybersecurity, with a particular focus on security tools development and penetration tests execution.
+- I am a passionate learner in the field of cybersecurity, with a particular focus on security tools development and penetration tests execution.
 I'm still in a early stage of my career and have a lot to learn, however, my curiosity drive me to create new personal projects so I can aquire more pratical experience.
 With that in mind I hope I can share with you my current projects and join me on this journey of growth and discovery.

 - Feel free to connect with me to discuss security tools development, share ideas, or collaborate on exciting projects!